 1. Why go to KB Horse Camp?

-6. What do I need to pack for/bring to camp?
+6. What do I need to bring?

-Well that is simple.
+Well, that is simple.
 We all like the biggest bang for our bucks...

 Essential, each child will spend the full day with their horse or involved in a horse related activity.